English cricket team in South Africa in 1888–89: Tour summary

 Warton's XI played a total of twenty matches but only the two retrospective Tests are recognised as first-class.
 This is because 17 of the games were played against odds, the home team in each case fielding from 15 to 22 players against eleven on the English team.
 Although the final match on the tour was 11-a-side against South Africa, it was a two-day filler (a first-class match must be scheduled for at least three days).
-Many of the matches were played on matting as, with rudimentary pitch preparation, surfaces were uneven; they tended to be grassy in coastal areas and hard soli in the interior.
+Many of the matches were played on matting as, with rudimentary pitch preparation, surfaces were uneven; they tended to be grassy in coastal areas and hard soil in the interior.

 Warton's XI met sides from four of the South African provinces: Eastern Province, Natal, Transvaal and Western Province.
 They also played teams representing the cities of Cape Town, Durban, Johannesburg, Kimberley, Pietermaritzburg and Port Elizabeth.
 Even playing against odds, the English team were expected to win all the provincial and city matches but they had four surprising defeats in their first six matches against Cape Town, Kimberley (twice) and Port Elizabeth.
 They nevertheless won the two Test matches convincingly.

 The tour was successful in legacy terms as it brought South Africa into international cricket and provided a stimulus for their domestic game.
 Sir Donald Currie as sponsor was so impressed that he decided to donate the trophy named after him, the Currie Cup, as the prize for winning South Africa's domestic championship.
 For the 1888–89 season, the English team were asked to award it to the team which had excelled most against them.
 They chose Kimberley.
 In 1889–90, the competition proper began with a challenge by Transvaal to Kimberley.
 A shorter-term benefit for South Africa was that Frank Hearne decided to emigrate to the country, mainly for health reasons, and became a successful coach as well as representing South Africa in Test matches in the 1890s.
 Financially, the tour was not a success as it failed to make a profit and Wisden noted that "it was never intended, or considered necessary, to take out a representative English team for a first trip to the Cape".